benhunter/benhunter.github.io/src/content/posts/cybersecurity-primer.md

 title: Cybersecurity Primer
 pubDate: '2025-10-11'
 ---
 # How to Think About Cybersecurity

 Cybersecurity is a broad discipline full of jargon and opaque terms.
 This Primer helps practitioners think holistically about security.
+Instead of defining every term, the goal is to establish relationships between concepts.
+This becomes a framework for thinking.

+Along the way we ask questions to enrich understanding.

 # Security Objectives

 CIA

 - Confidentiality
 - Integrity
 - Availability

 The CIA triad is the foundational concept for all cybersecurity.

+Ask

+- Who is allowed access to information?
+- Has information been modified?
+- Can the service be used when needed?

 # Strategies

 Three strategies for understanding Cybersecurity:

 - threat-based
 - risk-based
 - systems-based

+Ask

+- What will the adversary do?
+- What risk can we accept?
+- How is the system designed?

 ## Threat Modeling

+Red Teaming

-- Red Teaming.
-What can an adversary do?
+- What can an adversary do?

+Insider Threats

-- Insider Threats.
-Usually worst case scenario, hard to detect.
+- Usually worst case scenario, hard to detect.
 Attacker wants to hijack real accounts and become the insider.

+Attack Surface

-- Attack Surface.
-Where are we exposed?
+- Where are we exposed?

+Social Engineering

-- Social Engineering.
-People are often the weak link.
+- People are often the weak link.

 ## Risk Management